It’s time to banish those heady memories of Russia. The waistcoats, the endless renditions of ‘Football’s Coming Home’, the unusual air of optimism.

-After his previous job behind the scenes, Southgate is the perfect man to oversee England’s next project - so it's good news that he recently signed a contract extension taking him through to 2022.
+After his previous behind-the-scenes role, Southgate is the ideal figure to lead England’s next project - so it's good news that he recently signed a contract extension taking him through to 2022

 3. Send for the wingers

-Although hopeful punts aren’t the answer – rest assured there will be calls for a more direct style if England’s new direction falters – the Three Lions don’t want to become Arsenal.
-Or Arsene Wenger’s one-trick Arsenal, anyway.
+Although speculative punts aren’t the answer – there will undoubtedly be clamour for a more direct style if England’s new style falters – the Three Lions don’t want to become Arsenal.
+Or Arsene Wenger’s one-trick Gunners, at least.

 4. Don’t rely too much on Harry Kane

-Tottenham’s talisman won the Golden Boot, but there’s a need for more goals in open play from others.
+The Spurs marksman won the Golden Boot, but England need more open play goals from others.

-“The beauty of the World Cup was that England were unpredictable, for the first time in a generation,” says Darren Anderton, a midfield scorer for the Three Lions at the 1998 World Cup.
+“The beauty of the World Cup was that England were unpredictable, for the first time in a generation,” says Darren Anderton.
 “Runners from midfield and the goals from set-pieces made England one of the most dangerous sides at the tournament.
 Harry’s goals topped it all off.
 The main thing is getting more support from those around him.

 5. Decode the UEFA Nations League